 In the Image order rendering algorithm, each ray is cast through the volume data from each pixel in the image plane to find the color of that pixel.
-Meanwhile, In object order rendering algorithm, volume data is mapped into the image plane.
+Meanwhile, In the object order rendering algorithm, volume data is mapped into the image plane.
 Hence, Object Order uses forward mapping whereas Image order uses backward mapping.

-It’s worthy to know about both image order and object order rendering scheme so I will try again to present the same basic concept but with a different approach which is finding the difference.
+It’s worth to know about both image order and object order rendering scheme so I will try again to present the same basic concept but with a different approach which is finding the difference.

 The distinction between these two is what goes into the outer loop of computation.

 - Image Order Rendering:

-In Image order rendering, the outer loop goes from a pixel by pixel.
+In Image order rendering, the outer loop goes from pixel by pixel.
 So basically it loops through every pixel and inside that loop there is a bunch of works to color that pixel.

 - Object Order Rendering:

-In Object order rendering, the outer loop iterates over the data, or goes from an object by an object in the scene ( more precisely from primitives by primitives which is generally triangle in most models).
+In Object order rendering, the outer loop iterates over the data, or goes from an object to an object in the scene ( more precisely from primitives by primitives which is generally triangle in most models).
 Then perform the rasterization.